NexStandard/stride-docs-next/wiki/Content.md

 While wiki pages can be updated directly in the GitHub web interface, this feature is restricted only to contributors who can edit the wiki directly.
 We have decided to move our wiki pages to a regular folder in this repository called `wiki`, allowing us to use the same process as we do for the website content.
 If any changes are made directly on the wiki pages, they will be overwritten by the next wiki deployment.

-Wiki pages are deployed through a separate GitHub action, `stride-web-wiki.yml`, which is triggered by updates in the `wiki` folder or can be triggered manually.
-The `wiki` folder is ignored by the Eleventy build process, ensuring that the wiki pages are not deployed to the website.
+Wiki pages are deployed through a separate GitHub action, `stride-docs-wiki.yml`, which is triggered by updates in the `wiki` folder or can be triggered manually.
+The `wiki` folder is ignored by the docfx build process, ensuring that the wiki pages are not deployed to the website.
 Additionally, any pushes to the `wiki` folder will not trigger the website deployment.

 You can update the wiki pages as any other content pages, by following the steps in the [Small Updates](#small-updates) section.

 ⚠️**Important:** If you are updating any headers in the wiki pages, please make sure to update the *Table of Contents* at the top of the page, [Home](Home) page and `_Sidebar.md`.
 Also, you might need to search for all the links to the updated header and update them as well.

+# Manual

+These pages contain information about how to use Stride, an open-source C# game engine.

+## Creating New Manual Page

+1. Create a new file in the `manual` folder, in the already existing folders (e.g. animation, audio, ..) or create a new folder in the `manual` folder.

 # Creating New Post